matthew-tfs/mjcb.io/content/blog/00025-certificate-authority-windows-server-2019-part-3.md

 ]
 date: "2020-03-09T19:04:00"
 author: "Matthew Burr"
 summary: "Once the Certificate Authority has been created it is time to deploy those Certificates to the organization.
-Through the use of Group Policy with Active Directory, this is a fairly easy task, and can deploy the Certificates to the organization in only a few minutes."
+Using Group Policy with Active Directory, this is an easy task, and can deploy the Certificates to the organization in only a few minutes."
 tags: [
     "ADCS",
     "Guides",